tomasfontaa/License-Plate-Recognition/README.md

 These results were calculated by comparing predictions with real plate numbers found in the image filenames.

-## 🧠 Final Thoughts

-- The model works well in most images.
-- Performance drops when plates are very rotated or low quality.
-- Future improvements:
-  - Use a model to enhance image resolution.
-  - Improve perspective correction for better OCR results.

-## ✅ How to Run

-1. Open the notebook: `License_Plate_Recognition.ipynb`
-2. Follow each cell step by step
-3. Upload the ZIP file `Custom Workflow Object Detection.zip` when asked
-4. All predictions and metrics will be shown directly

 ---

 Made by Tomás Fonta